jremington/Turing_Machine_C/README.md

 # Turing_Machine_C

-C program to emulate a Turing Machine.
+C programs to emulate a Turing Machine.

 I dug this up off an old disk; project inspired by an article by Isaac Malitz (Byte 11/87 p 345, PDF article scan included).
 The article provided IBM Basic code for the simulator, along with a couple of TM examples.
 A couple of challenges were posed.